MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

 - [Availability Sets](/azure/virtual-machines/availability-set-overview) can be used to protect against network, disk and power failures by distributing virtual machines across up to fault domains and update domains.

-- [Availability zones](/azure/availability-zones/az-overview) can be used to to achieve even higher levels of reliability by distributing VMs across physically separated data center within a region.
+- [Availability zones](/azure/availability-zones/az-overview) can be used to achieve even higher levels of reliability by distributing VMs across physically separated data center within a region.

-- [Virtual Machine Scale Sets](/azure/virtual-machine-scale-sets/overview) (VMSS) provide functionality to automatically scale the number of virtual machines along with capabilities to monitor instance health and automatically repair [unhealthy instances](/azure/virtual-machine-scale-sets/virtual-machine-scale-sets-automatic-instance-repairs).
+- [Virtual Machine Scale Sets](/azure/virtual-machine-scale-sets/overview) provide functionality to automatically scale the number of virtual machines along with capabilities to monitor instance health and automatically repair [unhealthy instances](/azure/virtual-machine-scale-sets/virtual-machine-scale-sets-automatic-instance-repairs).

 - [Backup center](/azure/backup/backup-center-overview) can be used to manage the periodic backups of virtual machines and [backup reports](/azure/backup/backup-center-obtain-insights) can be used to analyze the operation of backup tasks.

-### Design Recommendations
+### Design recommendations

 > [!IMPORTANT]
 > - Prioritize the use of PaaS services and Containers where possible to reduce operational complexity and cost.
 Only use IaaS Virtual Machines when required.